missymissprim/majestythinks/src/site/notes/The Abyss/The Party/Shanti Halydove.md

 ### Flaws
 I harbor dark, bloodthirsty thoughts that my isolation and meditation failed to quell.

+## Backstory

+## Connections
+### Party
+- Shanti found [[The Abyss/The Party/Dandelion\|Dandelion]] (Lionel) blackout drunk in an alley not too far from the bar.
+The two have bonded and traveled ever since, with Shanti attempting to keep him out of trouble.
+Unfortunately, he’s the sole reason, they found themselves in jail within the Underdark.
+### Other NPCs
+## Character Trivia

 <div class="definition">
 	<h3>Shanti</h3>
 	<span class="pronounce">/ˈSHän(t)ē/ <em>also</em> शान्ती</span>